 Students with asthma and need an inhaler at school need to have an Asthma Management Plan.
 A student may possess and self-administer inhalers prescribed for him/her by their physician if the Asthma Management Plan has been signed by their physician.
 All other inhalers will be kept in the Clinic.

 Please be sure to notify the Clinic if your student needs an EpiPen at school.
-The Allergy Emergency Plan and Hypodermic Injection Permit need to be filled out;.
+The Allergy Emergency Plan and Parents Request and Authorizations for Auto-Injectable Epinephrine Form need to be filled out.
 If Benadryl is needed for allergies, parents must provide it at school following the GCPS medication guidelines.

 Over the Counter Medication